calebki/Optimization_Project/Report.md

 # Implementation
 AT
 \textbf{Step size $L_k$: lines 3,9-16}
 Generally it's very difficult to calculate $L$.
 Further, the step size $\frac{1}{L}$ is often too conservative.
 While the performance can be improved by reducing $L$, reducing $L$ too much can cause the algorithm to diverge.
 All these problems are simultaneously resolved by using \textit{backtracking}: backtracking is a technique used to find the solution to an optimization problem by building partial candidates to the solution called \textit{backtracks}.
 Each backtrack is dropped as soon as the algorithm realizes that it can not be extended to a valid solution.
-Applying this technique to Lipschitz constant in our problem, we estimate the global constant L by $L_k$ which preserves convergence if the following inequality holds:
+Applying this technique to the Lipschitz constant in our problem, we estimate the global constant L by $L_k$ which preserves convergence if the following inequality holds:
 	\begin{equation}\label{Linequality1}
 	g(z_{k+1})\leq g(y_k) + \langle \nabla g(y_k), z_{k+1}-y_k \rangle + \frac{1}{2} L_k \|z_{k+1}-y_k\|^2.
 	\end{equation}